 RNA and DNA are very similar molecules.
 They are both nucleic acids (one of the four molecules of life), they are both built on a foundation of nucleotides and they both contain four nitrogenous bases that pair up.

 A strand of DNA contains a chain of connecting nucleotides.
-Each nucleotide contains a sugar, a nitrogenous base and a phosphate group.
+Each nucleotide contains a sugar, and a nitrogenous base and a phosphate group.
 There is a total of four different nitrogenous bases in DNA: adenine (A), thymine (T), guanine (G), and cytosine (C).

 A strand of DNA is almost always found bonded to another strand of DNA in a double helix.
 Two strands of DNA are bonded together by their nitrogenous bases.
 The bases form what are called ‘base pairs’ where adenine and thymine bond together and guanine and cytosine bond together.